WhichCar

 Although confirmed to be known as Pajero Sport, Mitsubishi's mid-term plan outlines a 'PPV' (pick-up based passenger vehicle) which is what the segment, that also features the Toyota Fortuner and Isuzu MU-X, is called in the ASEAN region.

-Just like the current Pajero Sport expect it to lift the engine and front cabin aesthetic from the new Triton ute.
+Just like the current Pajero Sport, expect it to lift the engine and other under-the-skin mechanicals from the new Triton ute.

-We also anticipate the new Pajero Sport will use a coil-sprung rear end.
-As for the existing difference between six-speed automatic Triton to eight-speed Pajero Sport, it's unclear whether that will carry over into the next-gen model expected for a 2024 reveal.
+However we also anticipate the new Pajero Sport will use a coil-sprung rear end rather than the Triton's leaf springs, per the segment norm.
+As for the existing difference between six-speed automatic Triton to eight-speed Pajero Sport, it's unclear whether that will carry over into the next-gen model.

 ⬆️ Back to top